Forrest Sheldon Junior Fellow

 Nonlinear dynamics, disordered systems, inference and neuromorphic computing.

-Dr Forrest Sheldon is a postdoc in the theory of cellular reprogramming at the London Institute.
+Dr Forrest Sheldon is a Junior Fellow at the London Institute.
 He studied physics at Duke University before completing his PhD at the University of California, San Diego.
-He joined the Center for Nonlinear Studies and the Advanced Network Science Initiative at Los Alamos National Laboratory as a postdoctoral fellow.
-Dr Sheldon uses tools from statistical mechanics and inference to study the nonlinear dynamics of networks, as well as their application to machine learning and optimization.
-At the London Institute, his work focuses on understanding the genetic regulatory networks underlying cellular differentiation.
+He was a postdoctoral fellow at Los Alamos National Laboratory within the Center for Nonlinear Studies and the Advanced Network Science Initiative.
+Dr Sheldon uses tools from statistical mechanics and inference to study the nonlinear dynamics of networks with the aim of understanding their asymptotic behaviours.
+This has included problems in medical imaging, neuromorphic computing, machine learning and disordered systems.
+At the London Institute, his work focuses on understanding the genetic regulatory mechanisms underlying cell programming from a theoretical perspective and using tools from information theory to design optimal experiments to test competing models.